 CPW began construction on a natural gas transmission and distribution system in the 1950s.
 The Commission began operations shortly thereafter with seven district regulators and one city gate.
-Today, we have two main gates, 139 distribution sub stations, and over 700 miles of natural gas pipeline.
+Today, we have two main gates, 119 distribution regulator stations and more than 780 miles of natural gas pipeline.

 Because of our Purchased Gas Adjustments, rates may change monthly.
 For our rate tariff page, please click here.
 Rates shown are current only as of the posting date on the website.
 For current applicable rates, fees and other charges, please contact a customer service representative at 864.848.5500.

 The listed rates are for typical accounts in typical locations and are posted here for information purposes.
 Actual rates for a specific account location may be different.

 Natural gas prices are determined by trading on the open market, much like the stock market, so the price may vary from CPW's base price.
 CPW uses what's called a Purchased Gas Adjustment, or a PGA.
 A Purchased Gas Adjustment is a way to recover costs and protects both CPW and our customers from fluctuations in the market.
 The PGA may result in a charge or a credit, depending on the market.
 Instead of adjusting our rates on a monthly basis, we maintain the same base rate and use the PGA to reflect changes in the market price of gas.

 CPW’s rates are made up of two components – our fixed operational costs to deliver the gas to our customers and the actual cost of natural gas.
 The actual cost of natural gas fluctuates throughout the year based on market trading conditions and other factors.
 Our operational costs include construction, metering, maintenance and other support services.
 This is a fixed cost recovered in our rates and it does not change based on natural gas market conditions.

 Our rates are designed so that the actual gas cost is paid by the customer.
 We build the anticipated cost of natural gas in our base rate and recover market fluctuations through the PGA.